EarvinKayonga/earvin/README.md

 ## Installation

-U need Ruby installed on your machine.
+U need Ruby, and Nodejs installed on your machine.

 From there
 ```